Angelina Jolie Reportedly ‘Hooking Up’ With Jared Leto After Brad Pitt Split

 As fans will recall, Angelina Jolie won control of the kids after filing for divorce in September.
 Not only did the kids live full-time with the actress, but Pitt was only allowed to see them with a therapist in the room.
 The recent news is a major development and hints that Pitt and Jolie might be close to reaching an agreement.

 For Pitt, the new ruling means he can now spend more time with his children.

 “He’s become a much more prominent figure in the kids’ lives, and they seem to be doing a lot better now that things have calmed down,” an inside source explained.
 “He’s recently had two different overnights with two kids without being monitored, and he’s hoping to have them for at least a week at a time by the end of February or early March.”

 That being said, Pitt is still trying to win over the trust of his two oldest sons, Maddox and Pax.
 Maddox was involved in an incident with Pitt this past summer on a private plane.
 The actor allegedly got verbally and physically abusive with the teen.

-As far as Pitt and Jolie are concerned, they haven’t been face to face in months.
+As far as Pitt and Jolie are concerned, they haven’t been face-to-face in months.
 They did, however, release a joint statement last month about hiring a private judge and are committed to undergoing therapy to work through their issues.

 According to Page Six, Jolie is also doing her best to overhaul her public image.
-The actress has faced a lot of heat the past month for her smear campaign against Pitt and is considering hiring a publicist for damage control.
+The actress has faced a lot of heat over the past month for her smear campaign against Pitt and is considering hiring a publicist for damage control.

 The actress has expressed her dislike of PR managers in the past.
 Instead, Jolie has relied on a number of political advisors over the years, including Lady Arminka Helic and Judy Smith.